 ALSO READMEITY to conduct IT security drill for banks soon: Prasad Govt to start Digital Village programme soon Digital payment promotion gets a boost Digitisation will make for good, transparent and honest governance, says Ravi Shankar Prasad Budget's digital push to make India transparent economy:Prasad

+"India is at the cusp of a big digital revolution.
 And some of the transformative programmes that we have started under the guidance of Prime Minister -- Digital India, Make in India, Stand Up India, Start-up India, Skill India -- are all designed to make India an empowered nation," he said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)